 Inside the Meridian Observatory, you get to see some of the telescopes the Royal Astronomers used.
 I was pretty impressed with these until I saw the Great Equatorial Telescope.
 You climb up a spiral staircase and then you will see it.
 It pretty much takes up the whole dome.
 We timed it perfectly so that we could hear about the telescope and get a demonstration.
 The Greenwich Observatory telescope is over 100 years old, yet it is still the best lens telescope in England.
 They showed some of the images it captured on tv screens while the presenter showed how the telescope could move.
 The most impressive part is that the dome rotates so that you could have the opening wherever it was needed.
 As Russell said there was something very James Bondish to it.

 Then it was time for our Planetarium Show – Asteroid: Mission Extreme.
-The planetarium is popular, so you should get tickets for the show you want to see in advance (ideally online a day or so before or first thing when you get to the British Royal Observatory).
 It is open seating and we sat in the middle of the second row.
 It might have been better if we were further back but those seats fill up fast.
 The seats were almost too comfortable.
 The movie was fun, and you definitely feel like you were moving.
 After the movie, we checked out the exhibits at the Planetarium, which were all very interactive and kid-friendly.

 I really enjoyed my time in Greenwich and my visit to the Royal Greenwich Observatory.
 Additionally, I definitely learned some great trivia facts.
 Plus, I got my picture with the Prime Meridian.
 Greenwich has so much to see, so I hope to visit again and see the Cutty Sark, the O2, Queen’s House, and Maritime Museum.
 Have you been to Greenwich?
 I would love to hear about your experience.